How to eat for your menstrual cycle

 Week 3 Estrogen levels are elevated and progesterone peaks

-Luteal Phase– During the luteal phase, hydration is important because of the high hormones.
-Despite noticing a decrease in thirst and increase in body temperature, it’s important to stay up on hydration during this time in order to avoid dehydration.
-Progesterone increases sodium excretion, so be sure to make sure you’re salting your food.
+Luteal Phase– During the luteal phase, hydration is important because of the high hormones. ย Despite noticing a decrease in thirst and increase in body temperature, itโs important to drink plenty of water during this time to avoid dehydration.
+Progesterone increases sodium excretion, so also be sure youโre salting your food.
 During this phase you may notice an increase in bloat, which is due to water moving from the bloodstream into cells, which decreases blood volume.

 During days 15 – 20: